Protein is necessary to build muscle. Bodybuilders and protein shakes are synonymous.

-Essential amino acid Phenylalanine is converted into the amino acid tyrosine inside our body. is tyrosine is a precursor for neurotransmitters such as dopamine, and adrenaline.
+The essential amino acid Phenylalanine is converted into the amino acid tyrosine inside our body (10).
+Tyrosine is a precursor for neurotransmitters such as dopamine, and adrenaline.
 The concentrations of these brain chemicals in the body and brain are dependent directly upon the dietary intake of phenylalanine.
 These chemicals have a strong impact on our mood and mental health.

-Tyrosine is also required for the production of various proteins and thyroid hormones.
+Tyrosine is also required for the production of various proteins and thyroid hormones (11).
 Tyrosine is an important amino acid that is required for the production of enkephalins, the body’s natural pain reliever.

 Vegetarian sources of Phenylalanine: spirulina, seaweed, pumpkin, beans, rice, avocado, almonds, peanuts, quinoa, figs, raisins, leafy greens, olives

 Threonine is essential for keeping the muscles strong and elastic.
 Threonine is an essential amino acid that is required for the production of glycine and serine, the two non-essential amino acids which, in turn, are needed to create elastin, collagen, and muscle tissue (12).

 Threonine has a role in building strong bones.
 It accelerates the healing of both superficial wounds as well as tissue injuries.
 Threonine aids the immune system, the liver, the heart, and even the central nervous system.

 Vegetarian sources of threonine: Wheat germ, nuts, soya beans, kidney beans, flax seeds, sesame seeds